ome/omero-webtest/README.rst

 New templates can be added to templates/webtest/examples.
 New template can benefit from dynamic variables: {{ host_name }} and {{ image_id }} passed through URL.

-Rendered template can be saved locally for further testing as a absolute uri is included.
+Rendered template can be saved locally for further testing as an absolute uri is included.

 License
 -------